Jones County is an affirmative action equal opportunity employer.

 - Offsetting compensation is not provided to eligible employees who do not wish to enroll in the health insurance plan.

-The employee share of the health insurance premium reduces their federal, state, and social security tax liabilities through our pre-tax premium plan.
+The employee share of the health insurance premium reduces their federal, state, Social Security and Medicare tax liabilities through our pre-tax premium plan.

 Summary of health plan benefits: